Lowered standard continuation of studies (BSA) 2021-2022

-The standard for the binding recommendation on the continuation of studies (BSA) for the 2020-2021 academic year will be lowered once-only from 45 EC to 39 EC, with the exception of the Bachelor's degree programme in Industrial Design Engineering (IDE) for which a standard of 37.5 EC will apply.
+The standard for the binding recommendation on the continuation of studies (BSA) for the 2021-2021 academic year will be lowered once-only from 45 EC to 39 EC, with the exception of the Bachelor's degree programmes in Applied Earth Sciences (AES) and Civil Engineering (CE) for which a standard of 40 EC will apply.
 The basic principle is that the standard for each first-year student at TU Delft will be lowered by the number of attainable credits for one course.
-That means that first-year students in the 2020-2021 academic year must attain at least 39 EC (IDE: 37.5 EC) of their first year to be able to continue with their degree programme.
+That means that first-year students in the 2021-2022 academic year must attain at least 39 EC (AES and CE: 40 EC) of their first year to be able to continue with their degree programme.

-Students who have been granted a postponement in a previous year with regard to their binding recommendation on the continuation of studies are also required to attain 39 EC (IDE: 37.5 EC) for first-year courses in the 2020-2021 academic year, unless they need fewer credits to complete their first year.
+Students who have been granted a postponement in a previous year with regard to their binding recommendation on the continuation of studies are also required to attain 39 EC (AES and CE: 40 EC) for first-year courses in the 2021-2022 academic year, unless they need fewer credits to complete their first year.

 The TU Delft BSA regulations remain otherwise unchanged.
 All students who are unable to attain the lowered BSA standard due to personal circumstances may request a postponement of the binding recommendation on the continuation of studies by way of the current procedure in the BSA regulations.

-If you have already obtained 45 or more ECTS by the beginning of August, you will then receive a definitive positive BSA so that you can re-enrol for the new academic year.
+If you have already obtained 45 or more ECTS at the end of July, you will then receive a definitive positive BSA so that you can re-enrol for the new academic year.
 If you have not yet obtained 45 ECTS, you will receive a proposed negative BSA.

 |Doubtful||15 to 22.5 ECTS|